 How do I take a temperature?

-- Shake down the mercury in the thermometer, so that it falls below the 35°C line, or press reset on a digital thermometer.
+- Shake down the glass thermometer, so that it measures below the 35°C line, or press reset on a digital thermometer.

 - Place the silver tip or thin end of the thermometer high in the armpit.
 It is important that the thermometer remains in the right place.

 - In older children or adults, the thermometer may be placed under the tongue, but great care must be taken to avoid biting or breaking the bulb.

 - Leave in place for at least 2 minutes for a glass thermometer or until it beeps for a digital thermometer.

 - Read the thermometer by gently rotating it between your thumb and forefinger.
 The temperature is measured by looking at the level of the bar which runs up the middle of the thermometer.
 If you cannot read this type of thermometer, you can buy a thermometer which has a digital read-out on the side.